07 3040 5790 info@vivahealthgroup.com.au

 Work Design Aspirational Statement

 We appreciate the affordances and efficiencies of new technologies.
-We commit to trialling contemporary technology that meets challenges and resolves problems to enhance performance.
-We will evaluate these systems in a prudent way.
-We aspire to enable effective transformation through technology adoption.
+We commit to trialling contemporary technology that resolves challenges and enhances performance.
+We will evaluate these systems in a prudent way to shape effective business transformation.
 We will detect the trade-offs that come with new technologies.
 We will design agile work systems to appreciate human interactions and system sustainability – the right balance of reliability and resilience.

 We encourage the submission of new and divergent thought, and we have the skills to evaluate new ideas.
 We dedicate ourselves to learning about what props good work and what erodes performance, how to detect these states, and how to regulate these systems.
-Importantly, we curate design partnerships with many conventional designers, and we cultivate design thinking in our organisation – it is embedded in all layers of our literature and messaging, and it influences our collective thought and our activities.
+Importantly, we cultivate service partnerships with design specialists to cultivate design thinking in our organisation – it is embedded in all layers of our literature and messaging, and it influences our collective thought and our activities.
 We are intentional work designers.

 Glossary of Terms